 General

-Four Action frame formats are defined to support fast BSS transitions over the DS, which are initiated through the currently associated AP.
-The FT Action frames are sent over the air between the STA and the current AP.
-The Action frame is used as a transport mechanism for data that are destined for the target AP.
+Four Action frame formats are defined to support fast BSS transitions over the DS, which are initiated through the currently associated fast BSS transition originator (FTR).
+The FT Action frames are sent over the air between the fast BSS transition originator (FTO) and the current FTR.
+The Action frame is used as a transport mechanism for data that are destined for the target FTR.
 An FT Action field, in the octet immediately after the Category field, differentiates the FT Action frame formats.
 The FT Action field values associated with each FT Action frame format are defined in Table 9-481 (FT Action field values).